Types of vulval cancer

 Squamous cell carcinoma

 Most (9 out of 10) vulvar cancers develop from squamous cells, the skin cells of the vulva.
-These cancers usually grow very slowly over a few years.
+These cancers usually grow very slowly over a few years, and may be [1]linked to human papillomavirus (HPV) infection.

 Adenocarcinoma

-Adenocarcinomas are very rare.
+Adenocarcinomas are a rare type of vulvar cancer.
 They develop from cells that line the glands in the vulval skin – either in the Bartholin glands or in the sweat glands.

 Paget’s disease of the vulva is when adenocarcinomas start in the top layer in the skin of the vulva.